NotBlue-Dev/EAST/README.md

 EAST is an open source project to help streamers around the echo arena community to cast.\
 This project includes an auto scene manager, overlays for echo, auto spectate and VRML/Mixed support\

-/!\ NA VRML teams are going to be included before next season /!\

 ## Preview

 ### Waiting